djangocon/2021.djangocon.us/_schedule/talks/2019-09-24-12-20-t1-the-blameless-post-mortem-how-embracing.md

   - Medicine
 - How changing blame and failure association opens new doors
 - The structure of a post mortem
-- An example incident and post mortem.
+- An example incident and post mortem
 - An example for why we don't blame
 - Cultivating the right culture
 - Testing for blamelessness
-- What to do when you seem to have no failures?
+- What to do when you seem to have no failures